crazyelectron-io/crazyelectron-blog/content/gpg-key-gen.md

 (END) q
 ```

-GPG keys for `git-crypt` of the test repository are stored in `~/crypt-test/.git-crypt/keys/default`.
+GnuPG keys for `git-crypt` of the test repository are stored in `~/crypt-test/.git-crypt/keys/default`.
 Before adding files to encrypt, make sure the repository is unlocked with the following command and enter the passphrase.

 ```shell